 - When you think beneficiaries may challenge the process or require more information about the process and estate than you feel comfortable providing

 - When you think there is a danger that a beneficiary my make a claim against the estate

 - When you think someone may contest the will

 - If the estate doesn’t have the required asserts to pay it debts

-- If you feel the work may be to complicated, you should expect probate to take at 20 hours for a medium sized estate.
-This wont include the research time required to familirise yourself with the process
+- If you feel the work may be to complicated, you should expect probate to take at least 20 hours for a medium sized estate.
+This wont include the research time required to familiarise yourself with the process

 - If the will is invalid or disputed